Phoenix pay system: After rollout

 From 2009 to 2016 when Phoenix was being developed and "up to and including its first wave, three different people served as Deputy Minister."
 The report stated that, "Considering the broad intricacies and scope of these processes and systems, the Transformation of Pay Administration Initiative has been a large and complex undertaking with substantial risks."
 By May 2018 there was still a backlog of about 600,000 pay requests at the Public Service Pay Centre.

 According to a July 31, 2018 report by the Standing Senate Committee on National Finance, which was chaired by Senator Percy Mockler, the Phoenix system was an "international embarrassment".
 It had "failed to properly pay nearly half of Canada's workforce of public servants, representing 153,000 people.
 The report added that the system, whose original 2009 budget was $309-million, had already cost taxpayers $954-million and could rise to $2.2 billion by 2023 in unplanned costs.
 According to The Globe and Mail, the Standing Committee blamed Harper's Conservative government for creating the "Phoenix mess".

 According to a November 8, 2019 Ottawa Citizen article, Pascale Boulay, a Quebec coroner, determined that the 2017 death by suicide of a 52-year-old woman from Val-des-Monts, Quebec, was preventable.
 The coroner assigned blame on the "flawed Phoenix pay system" that had "led her to emotional and financial ruin."
 The woman had been employed by the Canada Revenue Agency (CRA).
 On November 7, 2019, PSAC's national president said that the "case illustrates the mental toll of Phoenix where there is still a backlog of 228,000 instances of pay errors."

 In July 2020, the Public Service Alliance of Canada announced a major settlement with the Government of Canada.
 The settlement involves general damages compensation of $2,500 for all affected employees, an improved compensation process for out-of-pocket expenses and other financial losses caused by Phoenix, and a compensation process for severe impacts such as ruined credit ratings, accumulated interest on loans or credit cards, loss of security clearance due to bankruptcy, mental anguish and trauma, or loss of savings from cashing in investments such as RRSPs to pay debts.

+In July 2024, Government of Canada announced the latest goal to clear all Phoenix backlogged cases by 2025, at a cost of $963 million.